kodrclub/kodrops/README.md

   - Support a multi-zone cluster
   - Streamline dev/prod k8s manifests (kustomize?
 Helm?)
   - Automated build and use of tagged, version-pinned images instead of `latest` in production
-  - Full-fledged GitOps with ArgosCD?
+  - Full-fledged GitOps with ArgoCD?
 Flux?
+Jenkins X?
+Tekton?